BU-Spark/pitne-affordable-housing-efficacy/dataset-documentation/DATASETDOC-fall25-teamA.md

 * Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
 If it links to or relies on external resources,
   * Are there guarantees that they will exist, and remain constant, over time;
   * Are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created)?
   * Are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a dataset consumer?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points as appropriate.

+The dataset is self-contained.
+All information needed for analysis, including applicant demographics, property attributes, pricing, and calculated features such as distances and geocoded coordinates, is included within the dataset itself.
+It does not link to or rely on external resources such as websites, APIs, or other datasets.
+There are no dependencies on external data, so there are no guarantees, archival considerations, or restrictions associated with external resources that a dataset consumer would need to consider.
+All analyses can be performed using the provided data without accessing any outside sources.
 * Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals’ non-public communications)?
 If so, please provide a description.

+The dataset contains confidential and personally identifiable information about applicants, including age, race, household size, income, and current residential address.
+These details are protected under privacy considerations and cannot be publicly disclosed in a way that would identify individuals.
 * Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.

+No, the dataset does not contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety.
 * Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?
 If so, please describe how.

+Since the dataset includes personally identifiable information about applicants, it is possible to indirectly identify individuals from the dataset.
 * Dataset Snapshot, if there are multiple datasets please include multiple tables for each dataset.